Deadeye5589/RedButton/README.md

 * 10
 * 99

-Next you can throw any MP3 or Wave file in this folders you want to play.
-Since it is not possible to leave folders empty, I suggest that you simply copy your songs in each folder that you don't need too.
+Next you can throw any MP3 or Wave file in those folders you want to play.
+Since it is not possible to leave folders empty, I suggest that you simply copy your songs in each folder that you don't need.
 This was the program will always find a file to play.
 The files must be named 001 ...
 255.mp3 or 001...255.wav

-Inside the folder no. 99 you can also store a single filed named 001.mp3 or 001.wav
+Inside folder no. 99 you can also store a single filed named 001.mp3 or 001.wav

 ## How to use
 The Red Button has 3 functions: